Katpresto123/customer-segmentation-online-retail/README.md

 - Onboarding email series focused on product education
 - Second-purchase incentive (small discount or free shipping threshold)
 - Cross-sell based on first purchase category
-- Social proof: reviews, bestsellers in their category
+- Segment out of blanket win-back or reactivation email flows

-💤 Hibernating
+💤 Hibernating / Lost

 Who they are: Haven't bought in a long time, low frequency, low spend.
 Goal: Either reactivate cheaply or suppress from paid campaigns to protect ROAS.